ProactiveProgrammers/integer-squaring-starter/writing/reflection.md

 TODO: Describe the first way for running the program, giving a command and a paragraph

+- TODO: provide a command

-TODO: Describe the first way for running the program, giving a command and a paragraph
+TODO: Describe the second way for running the program, giving a command and a paragraph

+- TODO: provide a command

-TODO: Describe the first way for running the program, giving a command and a paragraph
+TODO: Describe the third way for running the program, giving a command and a paragraph

+- TODO: provide a command

 ### What was the greatest challenge that you faced when completing this assignment?